Halloween-themed treats.

 • Picnic shelter rental (semiannual online payment due 7 days prior to the Get-Together — or as a member reimbursement).

-6. Assists the Co-op Director and other Executive Volunteers in establishing our co-op’s annual budget and setting a membership fee that will cover our co-op’s expenses without overburdening our members.
+7. Assists our Co-op Director and Leadership Team in establishing our co-op’s annual budget and setting a membership fee that will cover our co-op’s expenses without overburdening our members.

-7. Regularly reviews financial records with Co-op Director and MSHE Treasurer (at least semiannually).
+8. Regularly reviews financial records with our Co-op Director and Board Treasurer (at least semiannually).

-• Prepares semiannual budget reports for the PHS membership and the MSHE Board of Directors.
+• Prepares semiannual budget analyses for our co-op’s Leadership Team, membership, and Board of Directors.

-• Audits the MSHE Treasurer’s semiannual Treasurer’s Reports for accuracy and completeness.
+• Audits our Treasurer’s semiannual Financial Reports for accuracy and completeness.

-• Tracks the health of our co-op’s cash reserves and informs the Co-op Director and other Executive Volunteers should our co-op need to make use of those reserves to cover expenses.
+• Tracks the health of our co-op’s cash reserves and informs the Co-op Director and other Leadership Team should our co-op need to make use of those reserves to cover expenses.

-8. Assists our Co-op Director and the other Executive Volunteers in negotiating a biennial lease with Faith UMC.
+9. Assists our Co-op Director and our Leadership Team in negotiating a biennial lease with Faith UMC.

-• Occasionally issue a membership fee refund via PayPal and record the refund on Homeschool-Life.
+• Occasionally, issue a membership fee refund via PayPal.

-• Delete the unpaid Membership Invoices of those members who do not renew.
-This is done shortly after class registration closes for the semester (mid-September and mid-January).
+• Cancels the unpaid Membership Invoices of those members who do not renew.

 • Sends payment-due reminders for outstanding ICF invoices.

-• Deletes the automatically-generated membership invoices that are created a new instructor creates a website account.
+• Cancels the automatically-generated membership invoices that are created when a new non-member instructor creates a website account.

 • Sends payment-due reminders for outstanding tuition invoices.